Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

 We therefore want to keep the loss on the poisoned points, $L(\hat\theta; \sDp)$, small.
 To do so, we use the \emph{decoy parameters} $\thetadecoy$ from \refsec{kkt} (\refalg{decoy}), augmenting the feasible set $\sF_\beta$ with the constraint

 for some fixed threshold $\tau$.
 At each iteration, the attacker thus searches for poisoned points $(\xp, \yp)$ that maximize loss under the current parameters $\theta$ while having low loss under the decoy parameters $\thetadecoy$.
-This procedure addresses the two issues above: \begin{enumerate} \item Adding poisoned points with high loss under the current parameters but low loss under the decoy parameters $\thetadecoy$ is likely to drive the learned parameters towards $\thetadecoy$.
-In turn, this will increase the test loss, since $\thetadecoy$ is chosen to have high test loss \refsec{kkt-choosing-decoys}. \item If the learned parameters are driven towards $\thetadecoy$, the poisoned points in $\sDp$ will have low loss due to the constraint \refeqn{mm-loss-constraint}, and hence will not get filtered by the \Loss{} defense. \end{enumerate}
+This procedure addresses the two issues above: \begin{enumerate} \item If the learned parameters are driven towards $\thetadecoy$, the poisoned points in $\sDp$ will have low loss due to the constraint \refeqn{mm-loss-constraint}, and hence will not get filtered by the \Loss{} defense. \item Adding poisoned points with high loss under the current parameters but low loss under the decoy parameters $\thetadecoy$ is likely to drive the learned parameters towards $\thetadecoy$.
+In turn, this will increase the test loss, since $\thetadecoy$ is chosen to have high test loss \refsec{kkt-choosing-decoys}. \end{enumerate}

 We find that empirically, the \mmbasic{} attack naturally yields attacks that are quite concentrated.
 For datasets with integer input constraints, we additionally use the linear programming relaxation and repeated points heuristic (\refsec{improved-constraints}).
 Altogether, these changes to the \mmbasic{} attack yield what we call the \mm{} attack.